oceantume/quebec-vaxicode-tracker/README.md

 ## 📅 Covered period

-The tracker starts with the very first public version at the time of release in August 2021.
-It may be missing some updates done between that time and November 2021, but it will automatically track all new updates done after that point.
+The `vaxi.json` tracking starts with the very first public version at the time of release in August 2021.
+It may be missing some updates done between that time and November 2021.
+The `trust-vaxicode.json` tracking started mid-january 2022.
+Both files are be automatically monitored for changes 4 times per day.

 ## 📘 What's vaxi.json?